navgaur/SP-ML-Weather-092023/README.md

 Report Number: DSC-PHYS-02/2023

-The date used for training and testing purposeses are given in the file "Weather Data test1.csv"
+The data used for training and testing purposes are given in the file "Weather Data test1.csv"